tysonjens/Notes/galv_notes.md

 ```
 #### Bootstrap

-The bootstrap takes 200-2000 samples of length equal to sample, and calculates the statistic of interest.
-This process creates a distribution for the statistic and can be used to create confidence intervals.
-It is computationally expensive, but is more versatile that MLE.
+*The bootstrap takes 200-2000 samples of length equal to sample, and calculates the statistic of interest.
+This process creates a distribution for the statistic and can be used to create confidence intervals for many statistics including means, standard deviations, and beta coefficients.
+It is computationally expensive, but is more versatile that MLE.*

 * use `np.percentile(array, [2.5,97.5])`
 * bootstrap